Mastagoon/HLMSY-Interactive-Whiteboard/README.md

 - Screen resizing causes the offset to change.
 - ~~Starting to draw happens for all participents simultanously~~
 - ~~Eraser toggle not working~~
-- Color changes for all participents at once